Tuesday, August 27, 2013

 I had arranged to meet Uncle Yellow at 6pm on the assumption that I'd be leaving Nanning airport around 4pm.
 Now that was not so much up the spout as in the teacup mixing with the milk as we had yet another errand to run in Nanning, so wouldn't be taking the ring road back either.
 It would have been rude to say so, but if only we'd been told about this we'd have made our own leisurely way to the airport instead of watching 30 mins of Equilibrium.
 Si Ji parked the car and looked annoyed as the person he needed to meet was not there and wouldn't answer his phone.
 I'd already phoned Uncle Yellow to inform him of my impending lateness, and not wishing to wait in the car Leilei and I got out for a stroll.
 There's not that much opportunity to do this as typically we're with Xixi or they're with friends or family.
 But here in Nanning there was just us and our imaginations.
 I noticed a large revolving globe outside some company opposite a park and asked Leilei what was right about the writing on the globe.
 I suppose it wasn't obvious to him but in general English words are spelt in the American version if there is a choice.
 But here was written "Business Centre".
 I've noticed this discrepancy before and wondered if it's simply a different translation agency or if originally most English signs were in British English and gradually it became more American; until now British English was a sign of older times.

-I didn't really have much time to wonder, nor really cared that much, and Leilei wanted me to take a picture of the world in his hands which I obligingly did, before the inevitable call from Si Ji to say he'd done his business (apparently picking up of some goods and putting in the boot) and we were to go.
+I didn't really have much time to wonder, nor really cared that much, and Leilei wanted me to take a picture of the world in his hands which I obligingly did, before the inevitable call from Si Ji to say he'd done his business (apparently picking up of some goods and putting them in the boot) and we were to go.
 Well we went but it took an age and a half to get out of Nanning to the fast road by which time it was gone 6.30.
 That makes an age about 40 minutes, but it all depends on context, and traffic jams can make 40 minutes feel like an age.

 Leilei holding up the world with the help of a snooker glove